ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Time-interval Queries {#time-interval-query}

-The first query type, `time-interval`, is designed to support applications in which reports are collected over a long period of time.
+The first query type, `time_interval`, is designed to support applications in which reports are collected over a long period of time.
 The Collector specifies a "batch interval" that determines the time range for reports included in the batch.
 For each report in the batch, the time at which that report was generated